-NB All IMS students are required to take part in at least one approved ensemble: RU Chamber Choir, Opera / Vocal Ensemble, Jazz Ensemble, Wind band, RU Orchestra, African Ensemble for the duration of their course of study.
+NB All IMS students are required to take part in at least one ensemble approved by the HoD.
+Possible ensembles include but are not limited to: RU Chamber Choir, Opera / Vocal Ensemble, RU Orchestra Makana Orchestra, and African Ensemble for the duration of their course of study.
 Please note that tuition in and examination of the ensemble component (or second instrument) of Instrumental Music Studies is in addition to these requirements.
-Attendance of a minimum of 75% of the rehearsal schedule is obligatory.
+Attendance of a minimum of 80% of the rehearsal schedule is obligatory.